 Many aspects of our formulations come from ancient, global traditions.
-Modern science has confirmed much of the ancestral wisdom found in herbal medicine, and new supportive research is emerging daily.
+Modern science has confirmed much of the ancestral wisdom in herbal medicine, and new supportive research is emerging daily.
 What follows is an educational introduction to the incredible traditional knowledge found around the globe.

-In Sanskrit, Ayurveda means "The Science of Life."
-This tradition dates as far back as 5,000 years ago in India, though nothing was written down until much later.
-In this tradition, it's believed you need to devote your life to balance, including clear thinking, healthy eating, and living a good life.
+In Sanskrit, Ayurveda means The Science of Life.
+This tradition dates back 5,000 years in India, though nothing was written down until much later.
+In this herbalist culture, you must devote your life to balance, including clear thinking, healthy eating, and a good life.

-Ayurveda also believes that the five elements affect your body, and use the symbolism of the elements to describe the factors that play into health, but in this case, the elements are space, air, fire, water, and earth.
+Ayurveda also believes that the five elements affect your body and use the symbolism of the elements to describe the factors that play into health, but in this case, the elements are space, air, fire, water, and earth.
 A trained practitioner can offer multiple avenues for returning to balance, including herbs, diet, massage, meditation, yoga, and more intense therapies.

 Traditional Chinese Medicine

-Traditional Chinese medicine (TCM) gets it's framework from Taoism, using the symbolic language of the Yin-Yang (dark/light, heat/cold, etc.) paradigm and focusing on creating balance and harmony in all parts of the body to find a natural state of health.
+Traditional Chinese medicine (TCM) gets its framework from Taoism, using the symbolic language of the Yin-Yang (dark/light, heat/cold, etc.) paradigm and focusing on creating balance and harmony in all parts of the body to find a natural state of health.

 To explain this, TCM uses the concept of Wu Xing, or the five elements (fire, wood, water, metal, earth).
 Within the body, these five elements exist and are continually in flux, with different symptoms associated with each element.